 Until and unless we successfully make a product, our ability to generate revenues will largely depend on our ability to enter into additional collaborative and license agreements with third parties and maintain the agreements we currently have in place.
-Substantially all of our revenues for the years ended December 31, 2003 and 2002 were derived from revenues related to collaborative and license agreements.
+Substantially all of our revenues for the nine months ended September 30, 2003 and for the years ended December 31, 2002 and 2001, respectively, were derived from revenues related to collaborative and license agreements.
 We will receive little or no revenues under our collaborative agreements if our collaborators' research, development or marketing efforts are unsuccessful, or if our agreements are terminated early.
 Additionally, if we do not enter into new collaborative agreements, we will not receive future revenues from new sources.
 Our future revenue is substantially dependent on the continuing grant and contract work being performed for the NIH which expires in May 2004 and the U.S. Army which expires at the end of December 2007.
 These agreements are for specific work to be performed under the agreements and could only be canceled by the other party thereto for non-performance by the other party thereto.